 Seasoned wood means it has been thoroughly dried.
 Burning elm that hasn’t been seasoned is not a good idea unless you’re desperate.
 The fragrance and smoke won’t be enjoyable.

 Of course, there are ways to speed up the seasoning process.
 Living in a state like Texas is a good starting point.
 The hot, dry climate is ideal for seasoning.
-If you don’t have weather on your side, follow these tips to expedite your elm wood seasoning.
+Otherwise, follow these tips to expedite your elmwood seasoning.

-- Split the firewood: by splitting the logs, you increase the surface area that gets exposed to sunshine and wind.
+• Split the firewood: by splitting the logs, you increase the surface area exposed to sunshine and wind.

-- Space out the rows: create a series of stacks with a 3-5” gap between each one to assist with air circulation.
+• Space out the rows: create a series of stacks with a 3-5” gap between each to assist with air circulation.

 Commonly asked questions